George Mason: Early life and education

-In 1736, Mason began his education with Mr. Williams, hired to teach him for the price of 1000 lb of tobacco per annum.
-His studies began at his mother's house, but the following year he was boarded out to a Mrs. Simpson in Maryland, with Williams continuing as teacher through 1739.
-By 1740, Mason was again at Chopawamsic, under the tutelage of a Dr. Bridges, likely Charles Bridges, who helped develop the schools run in Britain by the Society for the Promotion of Christian Knowledge, and who came to America in 1731.
-In addition, Mason and his brother Thomson doubtlessly could consult Mercer's library, one of the largest in Virginia.
+In 1736, Mason began his education with a Mr. Williams, who was hired to teach Mason for the price of 1000 lb of tobacco per annum.
+His studies began at his mother's house.
+But the following year, he boarded with a Mrs. Simpson in Maryland, and Williams continued as his teacher through 1739.
+By 1740, Mason was at Chopawamsic, under the tutelage of a Dr. Bridges, likely Charles Bridges, who helped develop the British schools run by the Society for the Promotion of Christian Knowledge, and arrived in British America in 1731.
+Mason and his brother Thomson likely utilized John Francis Mercer's library, one of the largest in Virginia at the time.
 Conversations with Mercer and book-lovers who gathered around him could have continued his education informally.